H1d3r/rssh-rs/readme.md

 For proof-of-concept functionality, `rssh-rs` applies `pe2shc`'s reflective loader to `dll_rs.dll` -> `dll_rs.shc.x64.dll`.
 However, one of the really cool capabilities of `pe2shc` is that the output PE retains all functionality of the original.
 This means that you can apply your own "obfuscation"-enabled reflective loader on-top without any negative effects at run time.

 ## I don't want to learn Rust
 I encourage you to try it sometime.
-However, this repsitory does not require that you learn Rust in order to use the DLL.
+However, this repsitory does not require that you learn Rust to use the DLL.
 Prebuilt binaries are included in the appropriate directories in this repository.

 ## Technical Details